agalitsyn/yagoda/docs/highlights.md

 * Should enforce system requirements (amount of nodes, CPU, RAM, etc).
 * Should be checked (all nodes can communicate to each other).
 * Should have an "success" event, detect if it has finished successfully.
+* Should use host networking stack due to performance penalties with other networking providers.

 ## Monitoring

 * All layers of infrastructure should have monitoring.
-* Monitoring should be integrated woth infrastructure software primitives (like readiness checks).
+* Monitoring should be integrated with infrastructure software primitives (like readiness checks).

 ## Logging

-* Logs should be accesible using standard `kubectl` commands.
+* Logs should be accessible using standard `kubectl` commands.

 ## Dependencies